 In the American workforce and daily life there is A LOT of sitting in a stationary position – which equals inactive glutes and tight hips.
 Even if you lead a “healthy” lifestyle and lift the weights, the time you spend seated far outweighs the time you spend doing anything else.

-This leads to tight hips (or hip flexors that just don’t know their roll because they are shortened most of the time) and underdeveloped glutes (unless you’re genetically gifted or purchase implants).
+This leads to tight hips (or hip flexors that just don’t know their role because they are shortened most of the time) and underdeveloped glutes (unless you’re genetically gifted or purchase implants).

 So here we are.

 If that sounds like you or you just want to add some new work to your regime and grow a booty, you’re in the right place.

 Add these to the end of your warm up or between lifting sets, like a superset.